Become a Zoo Team Member

 For more information, please contact the Human Resources Department at (405) 424-3344, or the Zoo's Job Information Line at (405) 424-3344.
 Press 7, then press 1 at the prompt.

 Please note that we can only accept applications for positions that are currently open.
 Open positions are continuously updated on this web page.

 Looking for a role in the world of animal conservation?
 Discover a myriad of employment opportunities on the national Association of Zoos and Aquariums' job listing web page.

 OKC ZOO HOSTS JOB FAIR FOR 2015 SEASON

-Answer the call of the wild and learn how you can join our team.
-The Zoo is hosting a job fair January 23-24, 2015, to hire for part-time, seasonal positions.
+Answer the call of the wild and learn how you can join our team at the Zoo's 2015 Job Fair

 The Zoo is looking for quality candidates, 16 and older, who are energetic, responsible, customer-service oriented, passionate and professional to fulfill positions within the Zoo’s Guest Services, Food Service and Custodial areas.
 All seasonal jobs require weekend, evening and holiday availability and the ability to work outside.
 Starting salary is $8 per hour.
 Seasonal employment begins March 1 and ends October 31.
 Hours will fluctuate based on the needs of the organization and/or weather.